lukasbrunner/model_learning/README.md

 ### Input data

-The default input data format are daily maps of 2-m surface air temperature on a 2.5x2.5 degree latitude-longitude grid but other frequencies, variables, or resolutions are inprinciple also possible.
+The default input data format are daily maps of 2-m surface air temperature on a 2.5x2.5 degree latitude-longitude grid (regridded with `cdo rempcon2`) but other frequencies, variables, or resolutions are inprinciple also possible.
 We use two different pre-processing steps:
 - absolute fields
 - deseasonalised fields: mean seasonal cycle removed from each day of the year, grid cell and dataset separately (see Brunner and Sippel (in review) for details)